 Beyond the law, it is what happens in practice that counts.
 Mental Health Awareness Week is an opportunity for you to pause and review how your place of work is supporting health and wellbeing, and allowing your teams to flourish.

-Note: Hugh is blogging about UK law, but we have specialists working with employees in many jurisdictions globally and protecting their mental health is a key area of focus for our whole team.
+Note: Hugh and Meriel are blogging about UK law, but we have specialists working with employees in many jurisdictions globally and protecting their mental health is a key area of focus for our whole team.
+For more information, please contact a member of our employment team.